pupil-labs/realtime-python-api/docs/guides/simple-vs-async-api.md

 The module provides two conceptionally different APIs:

 1. The [`async`][pupil_labs.realtime_api] interface is using Python's [asyncio](https://docs.python.org/3/library/asyncio.html) in order to implement non-blocking asynchronous communication.
 It provides composable components for each feature of the Network API.
-This means that you need to select and combine the functionality for your own needs, e.g. [stream_video_with_overlayed_gaze][../methods/async/streaming/scene-camera.md#] example.
+This means that you need to select and combine the functionality for your own needs, e.g. [stream_video_with_overlayed_gaze](../methods/async/streaming/scene-camera.md#).
 The `async` functionality is implemented in the top-level [`pupil_labs.realtime_api`][pupil_labs.realtime_api] namespace.

 2. The [`simple`][pupil_labs.realtime_api.simple] interface wraps around the `async` one, sacrificing flexibility for the sake of ease of use.
 It tries to anticipate and provide a solution for the most common use cases.
 Note, all `simple` API functionality can be found in the [`pupil_labs.realtime_api.simple`][pupil_labs.realtime_api.simple] namespace.